aysh01/Hype__Intern/README.md

 ## Installation

-Use the package manager [npm](https://docs.npmjs.com/cli/v10/commands/npm-install) to install npm.
+Use the package manager [npm](https://docs.npmjs.com/cli/v10/commands/npm-install) to install the necessary dependencies.

 ```bash
 npm run pkg
 ```
-It, will install  all the necessary dependencies.
+It, will install  all the necessary packages which are required for this project.
 ## Usage

 ```python